 The commodity markets have seen a surge in investment in recent years – particularly gold, which has hit record highs.
 Tim Bennett explains what commodity markets are and the different ways to trade in them.

 Investors looking to diversify their portfolios should turn to commodities, having got to grips with shares and bonds, says Merryn Somerset Webb.

-As Japan raises its cap on government bond yields, John Stepek takes look at how that affects the charts that matter most to the global economy.
+A slide in bond yields this week has driven the yield curve lower.
+John Stepek looks at how this has affected the charts that matter most to the global economy.

 Commodities markets have been one of the most notable casualties of the deterioration in trans-Pacific relations, while stockmarket losses have so far been modest.

 The intangible economy has ballooned in recent decades and today it looks all but unassailable.
 Dominic Frisby looks at what could bring it back down to earth.